jhancock532/Awesome-Innovation/README.md

  * Books for your reflective essays.
  * General interesting resources and advice

-I'll be adding to this Github repository over time, and I would really appreciate any additions you want to share.
-Drop a line at jh17112@my.bristol.ac.uk.
+I'll be adding to this Github repository over time, and I would appreciate any additions you want to share.
+Message me on Facebook, drop a line at jh17112@my.bristol.ac.uk or tweet whatever it is to @jh531

 James